Name: Debra Taylor Email: firstname.lastname@example.org

 Feel free to contact me at any time.

 (Syllabus has important upcoming dates and assignment information.)

 I would like to welcome you to the 8th Grade Team!
 We are excited about the new school year.
 Communication between parents and teachers are essential to ensure the success of your student.
 In this letter, you will find an outline of rules and expectations for the upcoming school year.

 What should your child expect?
 Students should expect the curriculum to be more challenging than it was last year.
 Students need to be prepared to work hard and to come to class with the necessary materials.
 Cooperation, a positive attitude, and good study habits are a must!
 I will also focus on organizational skills.
 In addition, I will assist students to improve their study skills.
 All students are expected to have a reading book, on their appropriate level; at all times in all classes (Magazines are not appropriate).

 The students will adhere to the policies and consequences that are outlined in the Duplin County Student Handbook.
 Our goal is to optimize instructional time, assist you in taking responsibility for student behavior, and to reward appropriate classroom behavior.

-Planners are the key to helping students stay organized and are an effective line of communication between teachers and parents.
-Assignments will be written in the planner by the student during each class.
+Planners are the key to helping students stay organized and are an effective line of communication between teachers and parents. **Assignments will be written in the planner by the student during each class.
 The assignments are posted on the board in each class.
 Students are expected to write assignments in their planner in ink.
 I will note missing or incomplete work as needed.
-I emphasize enough the importance of this vital tool!
+I can not emphasize enough the importance of this vital tool!
 I encourage you to write to us about any concerns that may arise.